Fred78290/autoscaled-masterkube-vmware/README.md

 To delete the master kube and associated worker nodes, just run the command [delete-masterkube.sh](./bin/delete-masterkube.sh).
 If the create process fail for any reason, you can use flag **--force**

+## Upgrade existing cluster

+To upgrade cluster with an upper version of kubernetes, just run `create-masterkube.sh --upgrade --kubernetes-version=<upper version>`